ProphetLamb/poe-high-spammer/README.md

 1. In a stash-tab, place your target item.
 2. In the "highlight items" search box, enter a filter which highlights the item (e.g. "glove").
-3. switch to the spammer & press "region" to select a tight fit around the item in poe
+3. Switch to the PoE High Spammer & press "region" then select a tight fit around the item in PoE.

 ![Select target area](img/select-target.png)

+If the best fit fills less then 75% of the selection, then the tool warns the user.
+Such a state may cause issues when stopping rolling.

 ### Step 2: Configure threshold